Health Sciences Advising Letter Service

 To learn more about the Health Sciences Advising Letter Service, read the packet linked below:

 In addition to the packet linked above, students who are utilizing the Health Sciences Advising Letter Service for the upcoming 2016-2017 application service will utilize the following additional forms (described in the packet above):

-- Health Sciences Advising Letter Request form, which will become available on June 1, 2016.
+- Health Sciences Advising Letter Request form

 - Work & Activities and Personal Statement guide